What is San Miguel High School?

 San Miguel students have significant economic need: more than 80% qualify for the federal free or reduced lunch program.

 The average yearly income of San Miguel families is approximately $34,000.

 How many San Miguel students are there?

 Currently, we have 369 students.
 How can students work and go to school?

 Since every student participates in the Corporate Work Study Program, the academic curriculum is tailored around the students’ schedules.
 Students do not miss any academics on their workday.
 Students are placed into teams of four, working one day each week with rotating Fridays and attending school for four extended days each week.

 Do students pay tuition to attend San Miguel High School cost?

 The Corporate Work Study Program supports 40% of the costs of each student's education.
 Families are responsible for paying a portion of tuition annually, based upon the family's financial situation, which is the balance of educational costs not covered by income from the students' work-study positions and scholarships donated by generous individuals, families, and foundations.
 Assistance with this family contribution is available.

 How are students admitted to San Miguel High School?

-San Miguel seeks students who demonstrate employability, motivation, and academic potential.
-Prospective students' families can learn more about our Admissions Department here, or by calling (520) 294-6403 x1110.
+San Miguel seeks students who demonstrate employ-ability, motivation, and academic potential.
+Prospective students' families can learn more about our Admissions Department here, or by calling (520) 294-6403 x1200.